 Looking for Dutch lawyers

 When you want to find a portrait of Hugo Grotius you will easily find useful results.
 When preparing this post I realized that the proof of the pudding for the image databases mentioned here is to find a portrait of a less well-known lawyer.
 For convenience’s sake and for my own interest I started looking for an image of a portrait of Nicolaas Everaerts (latinized Nicolaus Everardi) (around 1462-1532).
 No contemporary portraits of him exist.
-Because of the variant spellings of his name (e.g. Everhardi, or his first name as Nicolaes) finding images of this lawyer who became the head of the Great Council at Malines, the highest court of the Habsburgian Low Countries, is not so easy.
+Because of the variant spellings of his name (e.g. Everhardi, or his first name as Nicolaes) it is not easy to find images of this lawyer who became the head of the Great Council at Malines, the highest court of the Habsburgian Low Countries.

 Harvard’s Legal Portraits Online comes here into its own with two images.
 I have never seen the image at the left elsewhere.
 To be honest, its execution is a bit clumsy, and the older engraving was clearly the model for it, although inverted.
 Its dimensions are quite small (57 x 43 mm), and the original source is not given.
 The older image is not as easily found as I suspected it would be.
 The Europeana portal helped me in getting more details, but some questions remain.
 In which work did Aubertus Miraeus (1573-1640) use the engraving by Philip Galle (1537-1612)?
 The Rijksmuseum in Amsterdam has almost all these details on this engraving.
 The engraving comes from Miraeus’ Illustrium Galliae Belgicae scriptorum icones et elogia (Antverpiae 1604), a series of 52 portraits of Dutch and Belgian authors.
 Again, it is from the perspective of art history that you will find here an answer.

 Germany takes quite some space here already, but it is possible to add some online German portrait databases.
 The Tripota – Trierer Porträtdatenbank (Universität Trier) contains more than 8,000 portrait images, mainly from the collections of the Stadtbibliothek Trier.
+The links section of this website gives an excellent overview of digital portrait collections worldwide.
 In the Regensburger Porträtgalerie (Universität Regensburg) you will find some 5,000 portraits from the collections of the princes of Thurn und Taxis.
 The European aristocracy is well represented here.